Available on Pro, Premium, and Enterprise subscriptions.

 2. Review the trigger's setup.
 If you need to make any changes, scroll back to the relevant field and update as necessary.

-3. Save the trigger — choose either:
+3. Save the trigger by choosing either:

-1. Create trigger — create the trigger and return to the inbox's Triggers view.
+1. Create trigger: Create the trigger and return to the inbox's Triggers view.

-2. Create & view tickets — create the trigger and open a preview of matched tickets.
+2. Create & view tickets: Create the trigger and open a preview of matched tickets.

-⚠️ For Create & view tickets, Teamwork Desk scans all tickets before showing results.
+️ For Create & view tickets, Teamwork Desk scans all tickets before showing results.
 The loading time for this depends on your site's volume of tickets.

-🔑 Site admins can manage triggers across all inboxes from Settings.
+Site admins can manage triggers across all inboxes from Settings.

 1. Click your profile image and choose Settings.